israelabarca2005/Ethereum-SmartContracts/README.md

 The compiled contracts are in the folder .\build\contracts, we are not going to touch on that this time, that will be for another time.
 All we must know is that this directory is where our contracts will be put in after being compiled therefore, a lot of information can be bound here.
 If your contract is inside this directory it means you are in the right path.

-It’s time to get our contract deployed so let’s get on that.
+Itâ€™s time to get our contract deployed so letâ€™s get on that.
 Well, the first thing is obviously to get our blockchain up and running.
 To do that, we are going to type the following command on a new command-line:

 ganache-cli

 You should get 10 accounts about 100eth each and its respective private keys.
 At this point, we assume you are familiar with the concepts of accounts, private keys, ether, wallets, etc. But what about Gas Price and Gas Limit.
 As we know, to be able to write into the Ethereum blockchain we must pay a transaction fee, this fee is what we call Gas which is a unit of measure for computational power.
 The gas price is how much eth we are willing to pay for each gas unit.
 The gas limit is how much gas we are willing to spend for a specific transaction.

-Now that we know the very basics of gas and how we can use it to get our transactions into the blockchain, let’s see this in real life.
+Now that we know the very basics of gas and how we can use it to get our transactions into the blockchain, letâ€™s see this in real life.
 After executing the previous command our client should be up and running on localhost port 8545.
 Ganache automatically will set our Gas Price and Gas Limit.
-When deploying to a main net set these values wisely and remember that if you don´t give enough gas to a transaction, it can end up not executing correctly meaning it will be drop along the way.
+When deploying to a main net set these values wisely and remember that if you donÂ´t give enough gas to a transaction, it can end up not executing correctly meaning it will be drop along the way.
 With that said, we should have at least two command-line windows open.
 The first is where our environment is located and the second is our ganache client running on port 8545.

-We are ready to deploy our contract into our local blockchain, Truffle will make it a bit easier since we don’t have to use Migrations where we would have to set up a few more things and run a different migration command.
+We are ready to deploy our contract into our local blockchain, Truffle will make it a bit easier since we donâ€™t have to use Migrations where we would have to set up a few more things and run a different migration command.
 Instead, we are going to do this by interacting directly with our blockchain.
 To do this, run the following command in your environment directory:

 C:\Blockchain\Truffle_Env>truffle console --network ganache